 Minoans built their tholoi above ground, with small doors and round tomb chambers.
 Archaeological excavations confirmed that Minoans buried all members of their settlements in these tombs.
 The communal status of Minoan tholoi explains the simplicity in the architectural style and the lack of decorations.

 Mycenaean tholoi, on the other hand, were much larger and subterranean.
 They were usually built into hills, with an entrance passage, called dromos, and monumental doorway.
-Some of their tholoi consisted of a couple of rooms, with a center burial chamber, which was round or rectangular.
+Some of their tholoi consisted of a couple of rooms, with a central burial chamber, which was round or rectangular.